lucas-matt/blog/source/_drafts/microservice-mtg-2.md

 ![some context split example]()

-It follows from this that the way we breakup our application into services corresponds very naturally to the bounded contexts we define.
-This reduces the amount of knowledge that any one team has to keep in mind as the focus only has to be within a specific context.
+It follows from this that the way we breakup our application into services corresponds very naturally to the bounded contexts we can define.
+Taking this approach allows us to reduce the amount of knowledge that any one team has to keep in mind, as the focus only has to be within a specific context.
+This also leads to more cleanly separated entities, which should reduce external dependencies and over-complicated chatter.

-*service is a business domain. bounded context == microservice*
+In short, a service should correspond to a single business domain, and not cross boundaries.

 # Things that Change Together Stay Together

-As already discussed, microservices should be well-defined, nicely isolated and live within their own bounded context.
-The ability to separate concerns into neat little packages, that can be managed and worked on separately, is what enables all that dividing to actually conquer your monster scalability problem.

-Let’s quickly review two fairly simple but fundamental concepts of good software design, cohesion and coupling.
+The ability to separate business concerns into neat little packages that can be managed and worked on separately is what enables all that *dividing* to actually *conquer* your monster scalability problem.
+Let’s quickly review two fairly simple but fundamental concepts of good software design: cohesion and coupling.
 From Wikipedia:

 {% blockquote Wikipedia https://en.wikipedia.org/wiki/Cohesion_(computer_science) %}
 **Cohesion** refers to the degree to which the elements inside a module belong together.
 Thus, cohesion measures the strength of relationship between pieces of functionality within a given module.
 For example, in highly cohesive systems functionality is strongly related.